sharonmiracle/Coding/README.md

 3) Program to print Left Half Pyramid Pattern
 4) Program to print Full Pyramid Pattern
 5) Program to check if a number is Palindrome or not
+6) Program to count the number of vowels in a word